OSHA / DOT / Homeland Security Onsite Training

 The only way to make a HazCom Program site-specific is to conduct the hazard classification/evaluation on a regular basis.
 All chemical hazards must be determined relative to the physical and health hazards associated with employee exposure in the workplace.
 OSHA's compliance requirements for an effective 365-day-a-year Hazard Communication Program are founded in the five major components listed below.

 OSHA’s Lockout/Tagout Standard covers the servicing and maintenance of machines and equipment whose unexpected energization, start up, or release of stored energy could cause injury or death to employees.
 OSHA requires employers to establish a written program, site-specific procedures, minimum performance standards for affixing appropriate lockout and/or tagout attachments to energy isolating devices and to otherwise disable machines or equipment from unexpected release of hazardous energy in order to prevent accidents in the workplace.
 Here, OSHA focuses on the machine-specific "Control of Hazardous Energy" through the implementation of Lockout/Tagout procedures with subsequent emphasis on employee instruction.
 In other words, the concentration is on machinery lock and tag procedures which then must be followed by relevant training of appropriate employees in terms of “authorized” employees (those that actually perform maintenance and repair on machinery), “affected” employees (those who actually operate that machinery in the workplace) and “other” employees.
+Employee instruction shall include Administrative Records to track all participants being trained, plus the dates they are trained.

 Hazardous Waste Operations and Emergency Response (HAZWOPER)